Top real estate questions for sellers | Top real estate questions for buyers

 - Sell during an off-peak season when agents have fewer listings.

-- Work with a company like Clever that will pre-negotiate low commissions on your behalf.
+- Work with a company that will pre-negotiate low commissions on your behalf.

 6. How can I save money when selling my home?